yarisvt/tyk-docs/tyk-docs/content/advanced-configuration/transform-traffic/endpoint-designer.md

 ### Do Not Track Endpoint

-This plugin allows you to have all traffic including analytics for an endpoint completely ignored.
+This plugin prevents any analytics, including log browser, API activity and endpoint popularity from being tracked.

 ### Enforced Timeout